-This year, the Light up a Life campaign is supported by the MacArthur family whose daughter, sister, niece and cousin, Gabrielle, was cared for in the hospice during March 2022.
-Mum Diana, brother Harris, uncle Iain and all close family attended the service at St Andrew’s on 4 December.
+This year, the Light Up a Life campaign is supported by the Gough family whose husband, father and friend to many, Peter, was cared for in the hospice in October 2023.
+Wife Dawn attended the service with their two daughters Eilidh and Emily, at St Andrew’s on 10 December.

-The service was conducted by Reverend Gus Macauley with BBC Scotland presenter, Judith Ralston hosting.
+The service was conducted by Canon Andrew McKenzie with BBC Scotland presenter, Judith Ralston hosting.
 The uplifting carol service was performed by the Westerton Male Voice Choir.

 Almost 400 people turned out for the service with some watching online.

 “We gather every year to celebrate the lives of loved ones, it’s such a meaningful and important thing for people to be able to do,” said Rhona Baillie, Chief Executive of the hospice.